A Game of Thrones: Gender and sex

 Some scholars discuss the novel's representation of motherhood.
 Marta Eidsvåg contrasts Cersei's role as a mother against her ordering the assassination of Robert's illegitimate children.
 Catelyn Stark is depicted as devoted to her children, but she acts hatefully towards Ned's illegitimate son Jon.
 Catelyn's role as a viewpoint character is unusual because mothers are not typically depicted in fantasy.
 Robert does not think Daenerys herself presents a direct threat to his rule, but he is deeply alarmed by the news of her marriage and the prospect of offspring.
 Carroll notes symbolism that frames Daenerys as the dragons' mother: "the eggs begin to hatch, lactating in 'streams'; when the fire dies [...] two of the dragons are nursing at her breasts".

 Several writers have explored Daenerys' encounter with the maegi Mirri Maz Duur.
 Sheilagh O'Brien describes the maegi as a conventional representation of witches, symbolizing anxieties over female power, "monstrous births, and the influence of an evil elderly woman over a younger woman often encountered in early modern witch narratives".
 Anne Gjelsvik writes that Mirri Maz Duur represents Daenerys' denial of her role in oppression.
 She attempts to save Mirri Maz Duur from gang rape but fails.
-The maegi takes vengeance by causing Daneerys' child to be stillborn.
+The maegi takes vengeance by causing Daenerys' child to be stillborn.
 Consequently, Daenerys takes the maegi into Drogo's funeral pyre and symbolically consumes the witch's magic.